pyexcel/pyexcel/doc/source/tutorial06.rst

 As you can see, the tuple which is consisted of file type extension and the content to :class:`Reader`.

-Real example: read any supported excel and respond its content in json
+Read any supported excel and respond its content in json
 ----------------------------------------------------------------------

 You can find a real world example in **examples/memoryfile/** directory: pyexcel_server.py.
 Here is the example snippet